 CalRecycle encourages the recycling of used motor oil by certifying used oil recycling collection centers throughout the state.
-Certified Used Oil Collection Centers will take used motor oil from the public and will pay you 40¢ a gallon.
-Most centers will take up to 5 gallons at a time.
+Certified used oil collection centers will take used motor oil from the public and will pay you 40 cents per gallon.
+Most centers will take up to five gallons at a time.

 What About Contaminated Oil?

-Certified center managers will not accept used motor oil that has been contaminated with other fluids such as antifreeze, solvents, gasoline, or water.
-So please, don't mix your used oil with anything.
-However, if your used oil accidentally gets contaminated, your certified center manager can tell you where to take it for proper disposal.
-Alternatively, you can get information from your local government contact about how to deal with your suspected contaminated oil.
+Certified used oil center managers will not accept used motor oil that has been contaminated with other fluids such as antifreeze, solvents, gasoline, or water.
+So please, do not mix your used oil with anything.
+However, if your used oil is contaminated, your certified center manager can tell you where to take it for proper disposal.
+Alternatively, you can get information from your local government contact about how to deal with suspected contaminated oil.

 Public Service Announcements